sapori-saperi

 Day 2: Saturday

 If we had arrived anytime between 1184 and 1508, we would have seen everywhere the diagonal blue and gold striped coat of arms of the ruling Montefeltro family.
 The blue dye was extracted from the leaves of the woad plant (Isatis tinctoria) and gold from weld (Reseda luteola).
-Federica Crocetta is an architect who became fascinated by natural dyeing after doing a diploma in textile arts.
+Federica Crocetta is an architect who became fascinated by natural dyeing after completing a diploma in textile arts.
 She grows her own dye plants.
-This morning we harvest them and start the dye pots.
-Then off to the Antica Stamperia Carpegna, where Emanuele Francione will teach you how to dye with rust.
+This morning we harvest them, start the dye pots and immerse our fabric.
+After a quick lunch at Le Querce, we're off to the Antica Stamperia Carpegna, where Emanuele Francione will teach you how to dye with rust.
 He learned from his grandfather from whom he inherited his hand-carved wooden blocks.
-Lunch at a family restaurant in Carpegna before some down time at Le Querce.
-Before dinner at the organic farm restaurant Biancospino (Hawthorne), we stop at Frontino (if we're lucky we'll get to see the inventive scarecrows).
+Dinner at a family restaurant in Carpegna.

 Accommodation: Locanda Le Querce | Meals: Breakfast, Lunch, Dinner